What is the Scope of Marketing?

 Driving Innovation

-• Product Development: Providing insights that guide the creation of innovative products or services.
+• Product Development: To give insights that will inform the development of innovative products or services.

-• Pioneering New Strategies: Experimenting with emerging platforms, technologies, or methods to stay ahead in a competitive market.
+• Innovating New Strategies: Trying new platforms, technologies, or approaches to keep up with competition in the market.

 By nurturing a culture of innovation, marketing ensures businesses stay relevant and adaptable to shifting market trends.